GSP747

 Overview

-In this lab you will create a pipeline for deploying websites based on Hugo, a static website builder.
-You will store the website content in Cloud Source Repositories and deploy the website with Firebase, then use Cloud Build to create a pipeline to automatically deploy new content that is committed to the repository.
+In this lab you create a pipeline for deploying websites based on Hugo, a static website builder.
+You store the website content in a GitHub repository, deploy the website with Firebase, then use Cloud Build to create a pipeline to automatically deploy new content that is committed to the repository.

 Objectives

-- Creating a build pipeline with Cloud Build to automate the deployment
+- Create a build pipeline with Cloud Build to automate the deployment.

 Prerequisites